 Prior to founding Forward Paths, Denise was a certified Guardian Ad Litem with the 5th Circuit Court, State of Florida.
 She is the mother of eight children, two of whom were internationally adopted.
 She also has two beautiful grand daughters.
 Denise and her husband, Jimmy, own an independent retail pharmacy, Burry's Pharmacy, in Leesburg, Florida.
 Denise Burry has also been involved in the community as an active member of PEO, Altrusa International of Lake County, and a PTO/SAC member of Leesburg High School, Carver Middle School, and Beverly Shores Elementary.

-Vice President and founding member
+Vice President and Founding Board Member

-She believes the only way to make the world a better place is to pass on good to the next generation.
+Julie believes the only way to make the world a better place is to pass on good to the next generation.
 She is passionate about helping the youth of today find happiness and develop an eagerness about life, learning, and passing goodness onto others.
 That is what moves her.
 She is a graduate of the University of Central Florida, with a B.S. degree in Liberal Arts.
 She began her career in television and print advertising, and later became a high school science and math teacher.
 Now she volunteers her time tutoring students.
 In addition to Forward Paths, she dedicates her time to the Girl Scouts, Boy Scouts, Kiwanis, youth sports, and the local food bank.